sudosu404/tailnet-cli/RULES.md

 ## Project Overview

-tailnet is a Go-based proxy manager built on Tailscale's tsnet library.
+Tailnet is a Go-based proxy manager built on Tailscale's tsnet library.
 It allows multiple named services on a Tailnet to be configured via a single TOML file.

 ## Testing Commands